avelino/awesome-go/README.md

 * [cosmos-sdk](https://github.com/cosmos/cosmos-sdk) - A Framework for Building Public Blockchains in the Cosmos Ecosystem.
 * [go-ethereum](https://github.com/ethereum/go-ethereum) - Official Go implementation of the Ethereum protocol.
-* [gossamer](https://github.com/ChainSafe/gossamer) - A Go implementation of the Polkadot Host
+* [gossamer](https://github.com/ChainSafe/gossamer) - A Go implementation of the Polkadot Host.
 * [tendermint](https://github.com/tendermint/tendermint) - High-performance middleware for transforming a state machine written in any programming language into a Byzantine Fault Tolerant replicated state machine using the Tendermint consensus and blockchain protocols.

 **[⬆ back to top](#contents)**